apache/doris-website/blog/Say-Goodbye-to-OOM-Crashes.md

 ---
 {
     'title': 'Say goodbye to OOM crashes',
-    'summary': "A more robust and flexible memory management solution with optimizations in memory allocation, memory tracking, and memory limit.", 'date': '2023-06-16',
+    'description': "A more robust and flexible memory management solution with optimizations in memory allocation, memory tracking, and memory limit.", 'date': '2023-06-16',
     'author': 'Apache Doris',
     'tags': ['Tech Sharing'],